javalikescript/luaclibs/README.md

 make clean-all
 ```

-You could specify the target OS using `PLAT=linux` available OSes are linux and windows.

-You could specify the target architecture using `ARCH=arm` available architectures are arm and x86_64.

-You could specify a single module to built using `MAIN_TARGET=lua-openssl`

 ### How to build on Windows (MinGW)?
 <!--- Tested on Windows 10 with msys packages available in March 2019 -->